rexresearch

 therein that may interact with a magnetic field.
 The inductor

-body as above Alternatively, the inductor body may comprise a
+support body as above Alternatively, the inductor body may

-portion of a disclike support body may pass through the
+whereby the edge portion of a disclike support body may pass

 In other embodiments the relationship between the support body